 Students are notified of coursework deadlines well in advance.
 A deadline is a deadline.
 You should aim to submit your assignment well in advance of a deadline in order to protect yourself from unforeseen events in the days immediately before.
-It is also your responsibility to manage your materials (e.g. computer files) carefully and responsibly so do make sure to always save your work (and in two different locations if possible).
+It is also your responsibility to manage your materials (e.g. computer files) carefully and responsibly so do make sure to always save your work (e.g., using OneDrive and another location if possible).